wuyou33/makena/README.md

 This is a visualization of the convex hull algorithm.
 First, a 3-simplex is formed from 4 points that are found by PCA.
 It aims at enclosing as many points as possible in the beginning.
-After each of the remaining points is tested using a data structure called conflict graph.
+After that, each of the remaining points is tested using a data structure called conflict graph.
 A red point indicates the current point, the red edge indicates the frontier for the current point.